Piero Puricelli

-Piero Puricelli (born 4 April 1883 in Milan - died 8 May 1951 in Milan), Count of Lomnago, was an Italian engineer and politician in the first half of the 20th century who was responsible for the construction in Italy, of the first motorways in the world.
+Piero Puricelli (born 4 April 1883 in Milan - died 8 May 1951 in Milan), Count of Lomnago, was an Italian engineer and politician in the first half of the 20th century who was responsible for the ideation, in Italy, of the first motorways in the world.
 He became a senator of Italy in 1929.

 Family life

 Piero Puricelli, Count of Lomnago, was born the son of Angelo and Carlotta Combi.
-He attended the Federal Polytechnic Institute in Zurich, from which he graduated in Engineering in 1905.
+He attended the Federal Polytechnic Institute in Zurich, from which he graduated in engineering in 1905.
 Puricelli married Antonietta Tosi; they had one son, Franco.